- 1 Free Chlorine

 - Replace some of your pool water

-How do I raise the free chlorine level in my pool?
+How do I raise the chlorine level in my pool?

 Add chlorine to your pool to bring the level up to the breakpoint chlorination level.
 Monitor the free, combined chlorine, and total chlorine level.